-I send all of my fully restored plates out for professional sandblasting.
+I send most of my fully restored plates out for professional sandblasting.
 It adds to the cost of restoration, but I believe having a quality and long lasting product are what customers want.
+For pairs that may just need a quick clean-up, I sometimes use my own grinder to get down to the bare metal.
 If there are any holes, I use automotive body filler to fill and sand as needed.

 Step 3 – Primer Coat